1971 B-52C Lake Michigan crash: Background

-Strategic Air Command was formed by the United States Air Force after World War II to provide an active defense against any surprise attack by the Soviet Union.
+Strategic Air Command (SAC) was formed by the United States Air Force (USAF) after World War II to provide an active defense against any surprise attack by the Soviet Union.
 Though it had been an ally against Germany and Japan during World War II, by 1948 the Soviet Union showed a propensity to instigate problems with Britain, France and the United States.
 In August 1949, the Soviet Union detonated its first nuclear weapon and by the early 1950s had detonated a hydrogen bomb.
 The war of words between the two superpowers escalated during 1950s and 1960s into a nuclear arms race.
 By 1970 the United States was using a "Triad Defense System" composed of nuclear submarines armed with nuclear missiles, land based intercontinental ballistic missiles with nuclear warheads and bombers capable of delivering hydrogen bombs on enemy targets.
-The Boeing B-52 Stratofortress bomber had been designed in the early 1950s by Boeing Aircraft Company to give the United States Air Force the capability of delivering nuclear weapons far inside the territory of Soviet Russia.
+The Boeing B-52 Stratofortress bomber had been designed in the early 1950s by Boeing Aircraft Company to give the United States Air Force the capability of delivering nuclear weapons far inside the territory of the Soviet Union.
 The planes were to fly at high altitude with enough fuel to hit their target.
-In May 1960, the Soviet Union made known its capability to shoot such high altitude planes out of the sky by using a surface to air missile to strike CIA pilot Francis Gary Powers' U-2 spy plane over Russian territory.
+In May 1960, the Soviet Union made known its capability to shoot such high altitude planes out of the sky by using a surface to air missile to strike CIA pilot Francis Gary Powers' U-2 spy plane over Soviet territory.
 From that point on, the high-altitude B-52 had to be modified to conduct missions at low level, something it was not intended to be.

 B-52C 54-2666

 The B-52C used on the mission of Thursday January 7, 1971, with the call sign "Hiram 16", had been built in the summer of 1956 as one of thirty-five B-52C bombers.
 From 1952 to 1962 a total of 744 B-52s of all models were built.
 By January 1971, all thirty-one remaining B-52Cs were stationed at Westover Air Force Base near Springfield, Massachusetts.
 The aircraft were more than 15 years old and four of the original thirty-five had been lost to accidents.
 None of the remaining aircraft had been modified to cope with the structural stress demands of low-level flight.
 All were used for training in their designed high altitude role and, after May 1960, in the new low-level role.
 Low-level B-52 missions were typically flown at 300 to 500 ft above ground level.
-Some of the aircraft stationed at Westover were loaned to other bases during the late 1960s and early 1970s, due to Strategic Air Command being use of later model B-52s in combat in Southeast Asia, beginning with Operation Rolling Thunder in March 1965.
+Some of the aircraft stationed at Westover were loaned to other bases during the late 1960s and early 1970s, due to SAC use of later model B-52s in combat in Southeast Asia, beginning with Operation Rolling Thunder in March 1965.